ubeac/docs/GatewayList.md

     1. **SingleDevice.SingleSensor**

        This gateway is utilized to get data for a specific sensor in each request.
-For example, in each request you can send temperature, humidity or other data types.[Download sample Postman file](https://cdn.ubeac.io/repo/uBeac.postman_collection.json). <a href="https://cdn.ubeac.io/repo/uBeac.postman_collection.json" download target="_blank">Download sample Postman file</a>
+For example, in each request you can send temperature, humidity or other data types.[Download sample Postman file](https://cdn.ubeac.io/repo/uBeac.postman_collection.json).
        To parse the request correctly, you need to send data in this structure:
        ```javascript
         {